amalshaji/portr/docs/src/content/docs/local-development/portr-client.md

 ---
 title: Setup portr client in local
+description: Learn how to setup portr client for local development
 ---

 The portr server is built using go for the backend and svelte for the portr inspector.